What is PCOS?

 There is no cure for PCOS, so it needs to be managed to prevent problems.
 Treatments are based on each individual case.
 Following are descriptions of treatments used for PCOS.
 The treatment of PCOS is based on the patient’s goals.

 - Lifestyle: This is the most important factor for long term health.
 Exercise is key.
-Women with PCOS need to exercise more than the average routine or regular areobic exercise.
+People with PCOS need to exercise more than the average routine or regular areobic exercise.
 The Institute of Medicine recommends one hour of areobic exercise each day.
 It does not have to be done at one time.
 It can be broken into two thirty-minute routines each day, but exercise is key.
 In addition, diet is important to lifestyle changes.

 More questions about PCOS?